 Diamonds are widely valued, private, and portable -- which remains our focus at Money Metals.
 However, the market for them is driven by different fundamentals.
 Particularly now, as high-quality stones have suddenly become investable.
 Learn more here…

 QUESTION: How do I determine if I am eligible for some of the money in the settlement with Deutsche Bank?
 Physical bullion investors have been hurt by price rigging in London and in the futures market too.
 Any chance we can get compensation?

-ANSWER: Yes, there is a chance and perhaps even a good one.
+ANSWER: Yes, there is a chance, and perhaps even a good one.
 The details around what qualifications will be needed to join the settlement class are still being hammered out.
-There are also a number of other class action suits in the works, each of which could represent investors with different qualifications.
+There are also several other class action suits in the works, each of which could represent investors with different qualifications.

 The good news is that bullion investors have a shot at some justice.
 The evidence Deutsche Bank just turned over, which attorneys have characterized as a “smoking gun”, makes the case much stronger.
 The $100 million that Deutsche Bank is offering figures to be augmented dramatically by the other banks involved.

 We intend to monitor the situation carefully and alert you to any opportunity to file a claim.
 We’ll also continue to report on newsworthy developments in the litigation.
 So please keep an eye on our coverage.